KattsonBastos/dataflow-basic-streaming/README.md

 ### Prerequisites and Installations

-* Google Cloud Account: if you don't have one, <a href="https://k21academy.com/google-cloud/create-google-cloud-free-tier-account/"> here</a> you can find a nice explanation of how to create a new one with free resources for the period of 90 days
+* Google Cloud Account: if you don't have one, <a href="https://k21academy.com/google-cloud/create-google-cloud-free-tier-account/" target="_blank"> here</a> you can find a nice explanation of how to create a new one with free resources for the period of 90 days
-* Google Service Account and Key: we need it to authenticate to GCP. <a href="https://developers.google.com/android/management/service-account">Here's an official guide</a> on how to create an account and <a href="https://cloud.google.com/iam/docs/keys-create-delete#iam-service-account-keys-create-console">here's</a> how to create a key.
+* Google Service Account and Key: we need it to authenticate to GCP. <a href="https://developers.google.com/android/management/service-account" target="_blank">Here's an official guide</a> on how to create an account and <a href="https://cloud.google.com/iam/docs/keys-create-delete#iam-service-account-keys-create-console"  target="_blank">here's</a> how to create a key.
 Remeber to save the key json file in your machine.
-* Terraform and gcloud CLI: you can use <a href="https://github.com/KattsonBastos/dataflow-learning/blob/main/src/setup.sh">this script</a> to install them if you use a Debian/Ubuntu-based system.
+* Terraform and gcloud CLI: you can use <a href="https://github.com/KattsonBastos/dataflow-learning/blob/main/src/setup.sh"  target="_blank">this script</a> to install them if you use a Debian/Ubuntu-based system.
 Just run:
   ```sh
   bash setup.py
   ```